joffrey-bion/gradle-github-changelog/README.md

 [GitHub Changelog Generator](https://github.com/github-changelog-generator/github-changelog-generator)
 as a Gradle plugin.

+As an example, this project's [CHANGELOG.md](CHANGELOG.md) was generated with this plugin.

 ### Applying the plugin

-Simply add the following line to your `plugins` block:
+Add the following line to your `plugins` block:

 ```kotlin
 plugins {